ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

         // Value is the column position.
         // "chordscolumn" : 400,
         "chordscolumn" :  0,

-## Capo column heading

-When chords are placed in a separate column at the right of the lyrics (see above) and a capo is set, then a heading indicating the current capo setting is added.

         "capotag" : "%{capo|Capo: %{}}",

+When a capo is set a heading indicating the current capo setting is added.
+The text of the heading is defined by `capotag`.

 ## Ignore {titles} directives